Fleckism/SecurityPlus/SecurityPlus/11 C Secure Remote Access Protocols.md

 2. Phase II uses the secure channel created in Phase I to establish which ciphers and key sizes will be used with AH and/or ESP in the IPSec session.
 # LAYER 2 TUNNELING PROTOCOL AND IKE V2

 This first version of IKE is optimized to ensure the mutual authentication of two peer hosts, such as in a site-to-site VPN.
-On its own, it does not provide a simple means for a client user account to authenticate to a remote network directory.
+On its own, it does not provide a simple means for a client user account to authenticate to a remote [[network directory]].
 Consequently, for remote access VPNs, a combination of IPSec with the Layer 2 Tunneling Protocol ([[L2TP]]) VPN protocol is often used.

 ### Layer 2 Tunneling Protocol/IPSec VPN